cloudflare/cloudflare-docs/content/rules/page-rules/how-to/override-url-or-ip-address.md

 {{<Aside type="warning">}}

-The _Resolve Override_ Page Rule setting only allows override of the hostname, not the path.
+The _Resolve Override_ setting only allows override of the hostname, not the path.

-If you need to modify the path also, you will need to either use a [Worker](/workers/runtime-apis/request/#requestinitcfproperties) or combine the Page Rule with a [transform rule](/rules/transform/url-rewrite/).
+If you need to modify the path also, you will need to either use a [Worker](/workers/runtime-apis/request/#requestinitcfproperties) or combine the page rule with a [transform rule](/rules/transform/url-rewrite/).

 {{</Aside>}}